 - 7.5.4.
-The following licensed healthcare professionals may add "Laser Hair Technician" title to their current license after two (2) years of their license qualification and after obtaining the required training from an approved training centre by DHA and privileged by the MD: - a.
-Nurses; - b.
+The following licensed healthcare professionals may apply to add "Laser Hair Technician" title to their current license after successful completion of an accredited laser training course for hair reduction with evidence of Ten (10) hands on training cases, in addition to being privileged by the MD: - a.
+Registered Nurse; - b.
+Assistant Nurse; - c.
 Beauty therapist. - 7.5.5.
 Laser technicians are prohibited from practicing beyond their scope in hair reduction service and an "undertaking letter" shall be signed to ensure compliance. - 7.6.
 Health care professionals providing cosmetic and skin rejuvenation using Autologous Adipose-Tissue Derived Stem Cells (ADSCs) shall require a separate DHA licensure approval for ADSCs and approval from the medical director of the health facility where the service is provided. - 7.6.1.
 A DHA consultant plastic surgeon shall supervise all cosmetic and rejuvenation use of ADSCs . - 7.6.2.
-All physicians providing cosmetic ADSC must be certified in the appropriate field with evidence of recognized training in ADSCs therapy with clear description on the amount and the nature of the hands-on training received, including: - a.
+All physicians providing cosmetic ADSC must be certified in the appropriate field with evidence of recognized training in ADSCs therapy with clear description on the amount and the nature of the hands-on training received, including:

+- a.
 Donor selection.

 - b.
-The selection of procedures. - c.
-The preparation of patients. - d.
-Screening for infectious diseases. - e.
-Maintenance of asepsis in non-hospital settings. - f.
-Intra-operative patient monitoring. - g.
-Post-operative care and follow-up. - h.
-Quality improvement in surgical services. - i.
-Hands-on training in the surgical technique for liposuction. - Fluid and electrolyte balance, potential complications of ADSCs Therapy. - k.
+The selection of procedures.

+- c.
+The preparation of patients.

+- d.
+Screening for infectious diseases.

+- e.
+Maintenance of asepsis in non-hospital settings.

+- f.
+Intra-operative patient monitoring.

+- g.
+Post-operative care and follow-up.

+- h.
+Quality improvement in surgical services.

+- i.
+Hands-on training in the surgical technique for liposuction.

+- j.
+Fluid and electrolyte balance, potential complications of

+ADSCs Therapy.

+- k.
 Processing and delivery of the aspirate. - Have certified training in regenerative medicine with experience in liposuction/aspirate resulting in demonstrated competency. - m.
-Training for regenerative medicine should include a minimum of 30 cases. - n.
-Have evidence of satisfactory performance of ADSCs Therapy procedures. - Have evidence of Continuous Medical Education in ADSCs/SVFCS (CME 25) per year.
+Training for regenerative medicine should include a minimum of 30 cases.

+- n.
+Have evidence of satisfactory performance of ADSCs Therapy procedures. - Have evidence of Continuous Medical Education in ADSCs/SVFCS (CME 25) per year. - p.
+Hold an Advanced Cardiac Life Support (ACLS) or

-- p.
-Hold an Advanced Cardiac Life Support (ACLS) or Advanced Life Support (ALS) certification. - 7.6.3.
+Advanced Life Support (ALS) certification.

+- 7.6.3.
 Information on the setting required, registered nurse and lab technician supporting ADSCs therapy, refer to DHA standards for Autologous Adipose-Tissue Derived Stem Cells/Stromal Vascular Fraction Cells (ADSCs/SVFCs) Therapy. - 7.7.
 The Clinical Privileging Committee (CPC) lead by the Medical Director of the health facility shall ensure: - 7.7.1.
 That at least one (1) member of the CPC is a part time or a full time DHA licensed, - a.
 Consultant/Specialist Dermatologist; OR - b.
 Consultant/Specialist Plastic Surgeon. - 7.7.2.
-The CPC is responsible to: - Privilege and un-privilege all healthcare providers as per the DHA Policy for Clinical Privileging Policy to perform nonsurgical cosmetic procedures as listed in Appendix 1. - b.
-Responsible and accountable for the privileges provided. - 7.8.
-Specialist/consultant other than dermatologist/plastic surgeons shall fulfil the following additional criteria prior to working or performing non-surgical cosmetic procedures:
+The CPC is responsible to: - a.
+Privilege and un-privilege all healthcare providers as per the cosmetic procedures as listed in Appendix 1.